-Introduce Loti-Bot and the Loti-Bot app.
+Introduce Loti-Bot - our new exciting programmable robot, and the Loti-Bot app.

 Question - Have you ever used any other programmable robots before, for example the Bee-Bot or Blue-Bot?

 Reflect on previous learning with robotics and encourage children to think about how they can use and apply these skills and knowledge to support them.